 Illustration 6.
 Heinsz owned Blackacre, a home subject to a recourse mortgage held by First Bank.
 Heinsz contracted to sell Blackacre to Waldman for \$100,000, with a closing scheduled for May 1.
 On April 10, Heinsz obtained a payoff statement from First Bank indicating that Heinsz owed an outstanding balance of \$80,000.
 The statement qualified the accuracy of the payoff amount, but contained instructions to permit Heinsz to obtain an updated payoff amount via First Bank's website on the payoff date.
 On May 1, Heinsz obtained an updated payoff amount of \$78,500 from the First Bank website, and communicated the updated payoff amount to Waldman.
 The updated payoff amount reflected an intermediate prepayment by check by Heinsz; First Bank had posted the payment to Heinsz's account on April 29, but the check had not yet cleared through normal banking channels.
 In reliance on the updated payoff amount, Waldman completed the purchase, and the settlement agent handling the closing paid \$78,500 to First Bank pursuant to the updated payoff amount.
 On May 3, Heinsz's prepayment check was returned for insufficient funds.
-First Bank cannot enforce the mortgage against Waldman, unless the updated payoff information reasonably alerted Waldman as to the fact that Heinsz had made a prepayment by check that had not yet fully cleared through normal banking channels.
-Subject to any defenses that Heinsz could raise under law other than this Act, however, First Bank could recover the balance of the mortgage debt from Heinsz.
+First Bank may be estopped from denying the accuracy of the payoff amount as against Waldman, unless the updated payoff amount alerted Waldman as to the fact that Heinsz had made a prepayment by check that had not yet fully cleared normal banking channels.
+In any event, First Bank could recover the full outstanding balance of the mortgage debt from Heinsz.